TruongDuong23/openstack-overview/README.md

 - sudo mkdir /mydisk
 - sudo mount /dev/vdc /mydisk
 ---> volume has been created and attched to an instances.

+### Volumes
+- Persistent R/W Block storage
+- Attached to instances as secondary storage
+- Can be used as root volume to boot instances
+- Volume lifecycle management
+    - Create, delete, extend volumes
+    - Attach/detach volumes
+- Manages volume management

+### Snapshoot
+- A read only copy of a volume
+- Create/delete snapshoots
+- Create a volume out of a snapshot

+### Backup
+- Backup is an admin operation
+- Done from CLI
+- Backup stored in Swift: Needs a container
+- Create/Restore backups
+- $ cinder backup-create "volume-id"

+### Quotas
+- Quota can be set for operations limits
+- Enforced per project:
+    - Number of volumes
+    - Storage space in GB
+    - Number of snapshots

 # Vocabulary for Cinder concept: